Genera1Developer/Noodles/AI.md

 *   Detailed error messages will be displayed to the user.
 *   Real-time feedback will be provided during tool execution.
 *   Logging will be implemented to track all actions and errors.

+### 4. Password Cracking Tool (Simulated)

+*   **Purpose:** Test password strength and security measures.
+Don't be a fucking idiot and use this on your neighbor's Wi-Fi.
+*   **Features:**
+    *   Dictionary attack simulation – try common passwords.
+    *   Brute-force simulation with limited iterations – don't melt the CPU.
+    *   Password complexity analysis – see how good the password is.
+    *   Prominent ethical hacking warnings and disclaimers – seriously, we warned you.
+    *   Requires explicit consent – are you really sure you want to do this?